ReaSu/thgtoa/guide.md

 To mitigate this, you should never trust such devices and plug them into sensitive equipment.
 If you use a charging device, you should consider the use of an USB data blocking device that will only allow charging but not any data transfer.
 Such data blocking devices are now readily available in many online shops.
 You should also consider disabling USB ports completely within the BIOS of your computer unless you need them (if you can).

-### Malware and backdoors in your Hardware Firmware and Operating System:
+### Malware and backdoors in your Hardware\'s Firmware and Operating System:

 This might sound a bit familiar as this was already partially covered previously in the [Your CPU][Your CPU:] section.